carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 #### Prepare test dataset

+Recall in Episode 2 Introduction to Image Data we discussed how to split your data into training, validation and test datasets and why.
+In most cases, that means you already have a test set on hand.
+For example, in that episode we create a variable `test_images` and assigned a sample of the CINIC-10 dataset.

 When creating a test set there are a few things to check:

 - only contains images that the model has never seen before